 This section describes the constraint file syntax for the Synplify-style legacy timing constraints.

-Note: For tool versions 2012.09 and later, it is recommended that you use the Synopsys Standard timing constraint format instead of the Synplify-style legacy format.
+For tool versions 2012.09 and later, it is recommended that you use the Synopsys FDC format instead of the Synplify-style legacy format.
 Use the sdc2fdc command to convert your constraints.
-See FPGA Timing Constraints, on page 834 for more information.
+See FPGA Timing Constraints, on page 842 for more information.